tupuni/markdown-cv/cv-en.md

 ## Research funding and grants

+*Open Science award of the French Ministry of Higher Education, Research and Innovation (2024)*\
+Responsable scientifique (5kE).

 *Mission archéologique Panua ‘ata au Vanuatu (2023-2026)*\
 Principal investigator in collaboration with Vanuatu Kaljoral Senta and S. Bedford (Australian National University).
 Mission archéologique franco-vanuataise funded by the French Ministry of Foreign Affairs (~10kE yearly).